Foundations 101 of Research Administration: Level 1

 Application form, Recommendation form, Sponsored Systems access, Resume, Personal Statement

-Sessions are in-classroom lectures that integrate hands-on activities designed to maximize interactivity and discussion.
+Sessions are held online via live web conference.
+Sessions will utilize technology to maximize interactivity and discussion.
 Courses are instructed by a rotating group of subject matter experts that are current Harvard employees.
 The instructor rotation ensures that those with the most expertise and hands-on experience are teaching relevant topics, and it also allows students the opportunity to meet and network with standout Harvard employees across six Harvard schools.

 Ideal candidates will have experience with Harvard systems and procedures required to process and approve transactions, a working knowledge of Excel, an understanding of the Harvard Chart of Accounts, and will have taken the Overview of Sponsored Projects Administration one-day workshop.